‘Project Runway All Stars’ 2018 Recap: Episode 9 — ‘Posen On The Red Carpet’

-Zac Posen was helping the designers on Project Runway All Stars Season 6 tonight, as they were creating red carpet looks.
-They got to use materials from Posen’s own studio, but who got eliminated on Project Runway All Stars 2018 tonight?
+Designers on Project Runway All Stars Season 6 created red carpet looks tonight with a little help from Zac Posen.
+Who got eliminated on Project Runway All Stars 2018 tonight?
 Find out the Episode 9 results below in our Project Runway All Stars spoilers.

 Last week on Project Runway All Stars Season 6, the designers had to create party dresses using colors given to them by Isaac Mizrahi.
 This challenge gave us many stressed-out designers, as Ken seemed to shut down the entire challenge.
 However, the judges ended up loving his look.
-Stanley won his second challenge in a row and it was Merline and Anthony in the bottom two, as the judges eliminated Merline.
+Stanley won his second challenge in a row and it was Merline and Anthony in the bottom two, with the judges ultimately eliminating Merline.

 The Challenge